-The Community Foundation offers pooled income funds and gift annuity contracts.
+The Community Foundation offers pooled income funds and gift annuity contracts with Incourage Board approval.
 Income beneficiaries are limited to two and should be at least 55 years old when entering into the contract.
 The charitable remainder interest must be designated for an existing or new endowed fund at the Community Foundation.